-The best time to prune most roses is in late winter or very early spring, before the plants break dormancy (when the buds begin to swell), or when the plants are just starting to send out new growth in the form of tiny, red buds, prune your rose bushes.
+The best time to prune most roses is in late winter or very early spring, before the plants break dormancy (when the buds begin to swell), or when the plants are just starting to send out new growth in the form of tiny, red buds.
 This is around the time when forsythia bushes bloom.

 Most standard climbing roses are the exception to this rule.
 They typically bloom on old wood, so cutting them back in early spring would cut off new blooms.
 They should be pruned just after the flowers finish, although you can remove dead or unwanted branches at anytime.